 Pro or Con Depending on Your Perspective

-- Most people speak English in Hirafu and Japanese is not widely spoken.
-Most of the staff in the hotels, restaurants, ski schools and shops are not Japanese native speakers.
+- Most people speak English and Japanese is not widely spoken.
+Most of the staff in the Hirafu hotels, restaurants, ski schools and shops are not Japanese native speakers.

 Grand Hirafu Ski and Snowboard Terrain

-Niseko Grand Hirafu Ski Resort is a decent sized ski area (by Japanese standards) with 30 marked trails (or courses as the Japanese call them in English), 940 metres of vertical (260 - 1,200m), and 12 lifts.
-These include a gondola and 3 quad chair lifts (only 1 with a hood).
-Otherwise the lifts are crappy old double chairs, and there’s also the infamous pizza box chair lift at the top which (if it’s open) often attracts some ridiculous lift lines.
+Niseko Hirafu Ski Resort is a decent sized ski area (by Japanese standards) with 22 marked trails (or courses as the Japanese call them in English), 940 metres of vertical (260 - 1,200m), and 9 lifts.
+It is good for beginners and intermediates, whilst Grand Hirafu is particularly famous for its off-piste skiing, tree skiing, access to “the peak”, and the impressive night skiing.

-Grand Hirafu is inter-connected via the slopes and lifts to
+Grand Hirafu is inter-connected via the slopes and lifts with

 Hanazono and